stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 So if the OpenRISC toolchain already has support for FPU instructions what does it mean to add glibc support?

-When we need to add support for FPU to the OS it means that user land code can transparently use the FPU.
-This also means that multiple processes can share the single FPU transparently, without other processes realizing it.
-So this boils down to:

- - Kernel to Save and Restore process FPU state during context switches
- - Kernel to handle FPU exceptions and deliver signals to user land
- - Teach GLIBC how to setup FPU rounding mode
- - Teach GLIBC how to translate FPU exceptions
- - Tell GCC and GLIBC soft float about our FPU quirks

 Below we can see examples of two application runtimes one *Application A* runs with software floating point, the other *Application B* run's with full hardware floating point.